deso-protocol/dips/cip-template.md

 implications/considerations relevant to the proposed change.
 Include possible attack vectors or ways this change could cause problems down the road.

+## Alternate designs considered
+Provide a list of other ideas that you considered and their pros and cons.
+This will help community understand the constraints under which other ideas were not chosen.

+## Data Storage Change
+Identify the additional storage requirement in the blockchain due to this change.

+## Acknowledgements
+If there were additional community members that helped you guide / hone your thoughts, or members whose feedback was constructive to make this CIP better.